kdl-org/kdl-php/README.md

 For now, this library only supports parsing.

-Parsing is quite slow for now - for example, parsing a 45 line file with a tree depth of 5 is likely to take about 60ms.
-This library favours correctness over performance - however, the aim is to optimise the parsing to a point of reasonable speed.
+Parsing a 45 line file with a tree depth of 5 is likely to take about 30ms currently - this speed is improving all the time with releases of the underlying parser library.
+This library favours correctness over performance - however, the aim is for parse speed to improve to a point of being reasonable.

 The parser uses [Parsica](https://parsica.verraes.net/) as an underlying parsing library in order to map fairly directly and clearly onto the published KDL grammar - Parsica uses FP principles, and one result of this is that the call stack depth used during parsing may be high.
 Be warned if you are using e.g. xdebug, as parsing may exceed any normal maximum stack depth that you may set.